aaesmail/microservices-blog/README.md

 # Microservices Blog

-A Microservies based architecture using Nodejs to create an application where all services has its own database and they replicate data for high availability using event bus that I built using Express
+A Microservices based architecture using Nodejs to create an application where all services has its own database and they replicate data for high availability using event bus that I built using Express

 The cluster uses an Ingress Nginx Object to route all data to its respective service